jonimoreira/specs/2_5_0/docs/source/ontology.rst

 A specific implementation of components to provide structural integrity for a domain concept.
 Some are mandatory in CCDs and some are optional.

+CCM
+---
+Core Concept Model

+A set of composable concept models contained in a reference model.

 CCD
 ---
 Concept Constraint Definition